Code-Institute-Submissions/ak2489-meta-human-hub2_SepResub/README.md

 ## Surface
 ### Colours
 The colour scheme was selected by the trainer as part of his branding.
+Colour was found using [HTML Colors from Image](https://html-color-codes.info/colors-from-image/)

 ### Font
 Two complimentary fonts were chosen with [Google Fonts](https://fonts.google.com/)